 With gentle parenting becoming more of a norm recently, parents are taking this concept into the baby name space.
 They’re doing so with soft, gentle-sounding names that embody a peaceful atmosphere for babies to flourish in.
 The goal of this sensitivity-forward approach is to teach children to embrace and manage their emotions.
 This means there will be little place for harsh sounds in the name department.
 Think prominent vowels and fluid consonants.

 Some of our favorite gentle names include:

 Our favorite artists influence us in all kinds of ways, including naming our little ones.
 While this trend is nothing new—music has been inspiring people for centuries—it has taken a break from being a predominant trend in recent years.
-In 2024, we expect to see lots of names of musical icons hitting the charts.
+This year, we expect to see lots of names of musical icons hitting the charts.
 If there ever was a time to pay homage to your favorite band, it’s now.